 - Suitable for temperate and cold climates

-- Quiet operation – noise lower than 50dB
+- Quiet operation – noise lower than 50 db

 - 10-year warranty on compressor, 5 years on parts